cloudwu/pbc/binding/lua/README.md

 ## Install

-Make and install protobuf.dll and protobuf.lua into your lua path.
+Make and install protobuf.so ( or protobuf.dll in windows ) and protobuf.lua into your lua path.

 ## Register